-Lee Sai Keung (1899-1974) was born as a Hakka in the Gwong Dung Province (廣東省 Guangdong) in the Lung Gong Jyun district ( 龍岡縣 Longgang xian).
-He was original a sifu in Li Ga Cyun (李家拳 Lijiaquan) but also trained Praying Mantis (蹚螂拳術).
-He particular became an expert and known for his skills in Lee Ga Ng Hang Chong Lan Gun (李家五行中欄棍 Lijia Wuxing Zhonglan Gun) and the art of Dit Da (跌打 Dieda).
-As a "Li" and a Hakka (客家) Chinese this is what he learned in his home village.
-He was one of the first students of Cheung Lai Chuen.
-Lee Sai Keung was introduced to Cheung Lai Chuen by his Li Ga sihing (elder kungfu brother) Lee Fat To.
-He introduced his younger and talented Lee Ga kungfu brother Lee Sai Keung to Cheung Lai Chuen in the 1930's.
-The friendship with Lee Fat To and because Lee Sai Keung was famous for his traditional medicine helped the acceptance by Cheung Lai Chuen.
-In the next coming years Lee Sai Keung would follow and learn from Cheung Lai Chuen.
+Lee Sai Keung (1899-1974) was Hakka born in San Tun village in Bo On county (寶安縣新屯 Bao’anxian Xintuncun) in the Gwong Dung Province (廣東省 Guangdong).
+Now called the Lung Gong Jyun district ( 龍岡縣 Longgang xian).
+He was original a sifu in his family style Lee Ga Cyun (李家拳 Lijiaquan), but also had trained Praying Mantis (蹚螂拳術).
+He particular became an expert and known for his skills in Lee Ga Ng Hang Chong Lan Gun (李家五行中欄棍 Lijia Wuxing Zhonglan Gun) and in the art of Dit Da medicine (跌打 Dieda).
+As a "Lee" and a Hakka (客家) Chinese this is what he learned in his home village.

-Besides training kungfu he would also cook, make tea, etc for Cheung Lai Chuen.
-In many times when Cheung Lai Chuen was teaching at other schools, Lee Sai Keung was looking after the young children of Cheung Lai Chuen.
+Besides training Kungfu he would also cook, make tea, etc. for his master Cheung Lai Chun.
+Many times, when Cheung Lai Chun was teaching at his schools, Lee Sai Keung was looking after the young children of Cheung Lai Chun.
 When the students in Surinam ones asked Lee Sai Keung why he was always so alert and jumpy.
-He told them that in the time when he was trained by Cheung Lai Chuen the training lasted 24 hours a day.
+He told them that in the time when he was trained by Cheung Lai Chun the training lasted 24 hours a day (probably in the time they were teaching at the Whampoa Military Academy (黃埔軍校 Huangpu Junxiao).
 At any moment he could expected an attack of his master.
 He had to be constantly alert.
-Even when he was washing his face he looked with one eye to see of his master wasn't attacking him.
-After he completed his training in Pak Mei he accompanied Cheung Lai Chuen as an instructor at the Whampoa Military Academy (黃埔軍校 Huangpu Junxiao) on Ceong Zau Island (長洲島 Changzhoudao).
-There he became instructor under the supervision of Cheung Lai Chuen.
+Even when he was washing his face, he looked with one eye to see of his master wasn't attacking him.
+After he completed his training in Pak Mei, he accompanied Cheung Lai Chun to the Whampoa Military Academy (黃埔軍校 Huangpu Junxiao) on Ceong Zau Island (長洲島 Changzhoudao).
+There he became instructor under the supervision of Cheung Lai Chun.

 Centre: Lee Sai Keung (李世強), to his left Cheung Bing Sam (張炳森) and second to his left Cheung Bing Lam (張炳林)